 5. Identify the high-impact journey

 Understanding customer feedback at individual touchpoints won’t help you.
-To truly understand the root cause of the problem, you need to get the full picture of the customer behavior by analyzing the entire customer journey.
+To truly understand the root cause of the problem, you need to get the full picture of customer behavior by analyzing the entire customer journey.

 Your customers will have different journeys as per the engagement level and touchpoints.
 Do a comprehensive customer journey mapping to know your buyers’ persona, understand their goals, map out the touchpoints, and identify their pain points.